diku-dk/futhark/docs/man/futhark-profile.rst

 ``prog.prof`` that contains files with human-readable profiling information.
 A set of files will be created for each benchmark dataset.
-If the original invocation of ``futhark bench`` included multiple programs, then ``futhark prof`` will create subdirectories for each program (although all inside the same top level directory).
+If the original invocation of ``futhark bench`` included multiple programs, then ``futhark profile`` will create subdirectories for each program (although all inside the same top level directory).

 Files produced